smokingpun/smokingpun.github.io/_posts/2019-05-17-startup-content-audit.md

 ## Note down your key performance indicators (KPIs)

-Either link to your [key performance indicators](https://www.klipfolio.com/resources/articles/what-is-a-key-performance-indicator) or cut and paste results for the last 6 months directly into your content audit document.
+Either link to your [key performance indicators](https://www.klipfolio.com/resources/articles/what-is-a-key-performance-indicator) or cut and paste results for the last 6 months directly into your content audit.

 KPIs are important values that you can measure to see how well your business is doing.
 They could include paying customers, actual or monthly recurring revenue, organic search traffic, and customer lifetime value.